LucianoCanziani/devs/src/pages/blog/a-complete-guide-to-react-form-validation.md

 ## Conclusion

 By reading this article you have learned all the React Hook Form Validation rules that this library has to offer.
-I am planning to go en depth one by one in the next articles
+I am planning to go in depth one by one in the next articles

 Don't forget that the key to mastering any skill is practice!